Rossi wins at Pocono; crash hospitalizes Wickens

-Medical workers calmly attended to Wickens, who was taken to an ambulance before he was transported to the helicopter.
-The impact of the wreck tore out about 80 feet of fence, damaged a few posts and stopped the race.
-After a nearly two-hour delay, the race resumed without the spate of aggressive driving -- Graham Rahal tangled with Spencer Pigot as the field was brought to green -- and ended without further incident.
+After a nearly two-hour delay to repair the fencing, the race resumed without another spate of aggressive driving -- Graham Rahal tangled with Spencer Pigot as the field was brought to green at the race's start -- and ended without another caution.

 Other items of note at Pocono: